gwythyr/nodejs-debug-mcp/SPECIFICATION.md

 #### Parameters:

 1. **command** (string, required): The full command-line instruction to execute the target Node.js process.
-The command MUST include the `--inspect-brk=<port>` flag to enable debugging.
+The command MUST include the `--inspect-brk=<port>` flag to enable debugging and MUST launch a single-threaded Node.js execution (no worker threads, clustered processes, or additional inspectors).
    - Example: `node --inspect-brk=9229 ./test.js`
    - The port number will be extracted using regex: `--inspect-brk=(\d+)`